Monster Monpiece: Reception and sales

 Monster Monpiece currently holds a score of 68% at GameRankings, and 67/100 at Metacritic.
 Four Famitsu reviewers scored the game 8, 9, 8 and 8 out of 10, for a total score of 33/40.
 The method of sealing cards in which the user rubs and strokes the female characters in the game has been criticized as inappropriate by Western commentators.

 The game reportedly sold through the majority of its initial 27,000 copy shipment, prompting Compile Heart to issue an apology for the lack of stock.
 The game sold 25,000 physical retail copies in its first week, in addition to 5,000 digital download copies via the PlayStation Network; and has sold more than 50,000 copies as of 9 February 2013.
 The game ranked as the ninth most purchased digital Vita game on the Japanese PlayStation Network in 2013.

 Hardcore Gamer scored Monster Monpiece 3.5/5, praising all aspects of the game save for the "extreme rub" system, saying "Without the silly rubbing gimmick, Monpiece features deep, rewarding nuances, a bevy of customization options, fantastic production values and the ability to take one’s poured over deck online to square off against folks from around the world.
 In plain terms, it didn't need the gimmick to catch people’s attention — it could have easily relied upon its actual gameplay, and that would have sufficed."
-Tech-Gaming found the First Crush Rub mechanic "silly and unapologetically sophomoric", whilst praising the game's lore and single-player campaign, and taking issue with the design decision to limit the card augmentation until players unlocked a key through ad-hoc or network play.
-They also praised the game's visual delivery noting that developer Compile Heart's previous console efforts have been decidedly mixed, giving Monster Monpiece a final rating of 84/100.
 Gamestyle regards the gameplay mechanics as a strong aspect of the game, however notes that there is a large cultural difference that pushes many boundaries in Western countries, where it may feel inappropriate for players to rub characters in a sexual manner.
 No final score was given.